-Zonos landed cost calculates the different advancement fees by carrier, country, and currency.
-These fees are charged by the carrier in the destination country (e.g., UPS France) and the carrier’s duty tax APIs many times do not calculate these fees.
+Zonos Landed Cost calculates the different advancement fees by carrier, country, and currency.
+These fees are charged by the carrier in the destination country (e.g. UPS France); many times, the carrier’s duty and tax API’s do not calculate these fees.

 Whether or not you bill duties and taxes to you as a shipper or let your customer pay these charges, they are billed either way.
-If you can negotiate a discount on the advancement fee, we recommend sending shipments DDP since it typically only applies to your negotiated agreement with that carrier.
-If you have a negotiated advancement fee and the shipment is sent DDU the end customer will likely still get the book rate on the advancement fee.
+If you can negotiate a discount on the advancement fee, we recommend sending shipments DDP, because it typically only applies to your negotiated agreement with that carrier.
+If you have a negotiated advancement fee, and the shipment is sent DDU (Delivery Duty Unpaid), the end customer will likely still get the book rate on the advancement fee.